Bianca-Aguglia/TADS_this_day_in_history/TADS_tdih_01_build_dataset/README.md

 3. [get image data](#3-get-image-data)
 4. [supplement_data](#4-supplement-data)

-The processes for each step are diagramed as shown below.
+The processes for each step are shown in the diagrams below.

 ### 1. get day data